Fairfax VA Criminal Lawyer

 Reckless Driving Charges

 If you are caught driving faster than the road conditions or weather allow or just diving at an extremely high speed on roads in Virginia, you might be faced with a reckless driving charge.
-This type of charge can result from an officer considering your driving to be wanton, willful disregard for other drivers on the road.
-Reckless driving carries a more severe punishment than traffic violations like speeding tickets.
-It is a Class 1 misdemeanor and a criminal offense in Fairfax Virginia.
-This type of criminal conviction carries a $2,500 maximum fine and a maximum 1-year jail term.
+This type of charge can result from an officer considering your driving wanton, willful disregard for other drivers on the road.
+Reckless driving carries a more severe punishment than general traffic violations.
+The criminal conviction is a Class 1 misdemeanor and a criminal offense in Fairfax, Virginia, which may consist of a $2,500 maximum fine along with a maximum 1-year jail term.

-Defendants from other areas of the country might not be aware of how serious reckless driving charges are.
-Although the jury or court might impose lesser punishment, any person who has convicted on a reckless driving charged and committed this crime when their driving license is suspended or revoked, and the crime caused a fatality; the individual will be faced with a Class 6 felony as an involuntary manslaughter charge – with a 1-5 year maximum prison sentence.
+Defendants from other areas of the country might not know how serious reckless driving charges are.
+Therefore, the jury or court may impose a lesser punishment.
+However, any person who has been convicted of a reckless driving charge during the suspension or revocation of their driver’s license, and the corruption caused a fatality; this individual will be faced with a Class 6 felony as an involuntary manslaughter charge – with a 1-5 year maximum prison sentence.

 Criminal Gun Charges